Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 };
 ```

+#### Rewriting Dynamic Imports and Requires with Non-Literal Arguments

-Also note that callback functions are [stringified and injected][8] into the
+The options passed to this plugin are [transpiled and injected][8] into the
-resulting AST when transforming [certain][9] dynamic imports and require
+resulting AST when transforming dynamic imports and require statements [that do
-statements, so, to be safe, each function's contents must make no reference to
+not have a string literal as the first argument][9].
+Therefore, to be safe,
-variables outside of said function's immediate [scope][10].
+**callback functions must not reference variables outside of their immediate
+[scope][10]**.

 Good: